jgneff/openjdk/README.md

 **Note:** this repository uses branches differently from most repositories on GitHub.
 It follows the workflow recommended by Junio Hamano, the core maintainer of Git, for managing [permanent parallel branches](https://www.spinics.net/linux/lists/git/msg94767.html).
 The build file `snapcraft.yaml` is found only on the *candidate*, *beta*, and *edge* branches, named after the Snap channels where the builds are published.
 The files common to all branches are updated only on the *main* branch.
 Merges are done from the *main* branch to the three channel branches, never the other way.

-The following list provides direct links to each of the [Snapcraft build files](https://snapcraft.io/docs/snapcraft-yaml-reference):
+The list below links directly to each of the [Snapcraft build files](https://snapcraft.io/docs/snapcraft-yaml-reference):

 * [`snap/snapcraft.yaml`](https://github.com/jgneff/openjdk/blob/candidate/snap/snapcraft.yaml) at candidate
 * [`snap/snapcraft.yaml`](https://github.com/jgneff/openjdk/blob/beta/snap/snapcraft.yaml) at beta